itggot-lukas-lonnbro/webserverprojekt/README.md

 # Sudoku online

 Solve sudokus online or use the solver to solve an existing sudoku in seconds.
-Login to save your best solving times as well as solved sudokus.
+Login to save your solved sudokus and watch replays of your earlier solved sudokus.

 ## To-Do